 Theater provides an important visual aspect for a deaf and hard of hearing audience.
-This year too, a theater collective has developed a surprising and interactive performance that will amaze the audience and which will translates emotions in unique and innovative ways.
+There will be surprising and interactive performances that will amaze the audience and which will translates emotions in unique and innovative ways.
 In addition, energetic dancers will encourage the audience to move and be responsible for constant novel experiences throughout the night.
 You can also find unexpected entertainment such as stilt walkers, impromptu acts amongst the dancing audience and other entertainment at the six indoor locations.

 At Mutesounds we do our best to let our visitors experience the festival to the utmost.
 We try to stimulate all the senses.
 This includes:

 Music sign interpreters: Spoken text is interpreted visually through sign language and the emotions conveyed by the music and the rhythm are translated into dance and movement.
 Thus the deaf and hard of hearing audience members can understand the song, the text and the music and can experience the emotions.

 Visual Jockey: The VJ will convey the emotions contained in the music through imagery.
 This is very important for an audience that is deaf or hard of hearing.
 This way they can also visually experience the music’s ambiance through the VJ’s work.

 Interactive installations: The audience can try out the various installations, stimulating all of the different senses.

 Smell: Smell contributes to a sense of relaxation, can make one feel more active or energetic, or can trigger other emotions which can add to the total experience.